Our fall collection just dropped. Shop Now Free shipping over $120 + Free exchanges

 b) Dryer Sheets

-Did you know you can also use dryer sheets for bad odours?
+Did you know you can also use dryer sheets for bad odors?
 If you need to get rid of the smell from the insoles quickly, this is a fantastic alternative to vinegar spray.

 1. Start by cutting a dryer sheet in half.